yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 MCP Elicitation to agent to perform some browser things - start authz code grant flow.
 CIBA

-## Cross Domain Agent-to-Agent Authroization
+## Cross Domain Agent-to-Agent Authorization
 Identiyt chaining, ID-Jag.

 # Agent Monitoring and Remediation
 Key point - ongoing monitoring and remediation is needed.
 Use protocols like SSE, CAEP to respond to changes in authorization.
 Note the need for ongoing logging and audit trails.
 Talk about end-to-end audit and how this is enabled by having agent identifiers.

-# Agent Auhtnetication and Authorization Policy
+# Agent Auhtentication and Authorization Policy
 Key point - configuration and parameters for all the above constitutes policy.
 Not stnadardises and not recommended for standrdisation?
 Perhaps somethign about document format?

 # Agent Compliance